Create a Job Alert.Simplify your job search. Get emails of the newest jobs posted and be the first to apply.

-According to the Bureau of Labor Statistics, more than 2.4 million servers will work for restaurants by 2024; the organization recently rated the sector's job outlook as "good", because "as the population grows and more people dine out, more new restaurants are expected to open."
+According to the Bureau of Labor Statistics, Overall employment of food and beverage serving and related workers is projected to grow 10 percent from 2019 to 2029.
 More restaurants mean more earning potential, and establishments will fight to hire the most competent servers, and maybe even lead to a management career, since restaurants tend to promote from within for management positions.
-The median hourly wage for servers is about $9.25, though top earners can bring in around $17 per hour.
+The median hourly wage for servers is about $11.42, though top earners can bring in around $17 per hour.
 At an upscale establishment in a metropolitan area, skilled waiters and waitresses can work their way up to $45,000 annual salary.

 Landing a server position requires more than just walking into a restaurant and signing up.
 Even if you don't have previous experience, you probably know that waiters and waitresses need an eye for detail as well as excellent customer service skills.